astridx/meinblog/content/posts/joomla/8die-datenbank-nutzen.en.md

 ![Edit Joomla Component in the Backend - Edit an Element](/images/j4x8x3.png)

 5. delete all Foo-Items via the database and make sure that the Empty-State layout is displayed.
 Have you not yet edited the database yourself?
 In the previous section I suggested [phpmyadmin.net](https://www.phpmyadmin.net/) as a tool.
 In the following you will see the standard view followed by our user-friendly Empty State version for comparison.
-In the next but one section we will take care of the language files, then the layout will be perfect.
+In the next but one section we will take care of the language files, then the layout will be more friendly.
+Later, the button for deleting items is also added.

 ![Edit Joomla Component in Backend - Empty View without Empty State Layout](/images/j4x8x10.png)